joestubbs/coe379l-fa25/docs/unit03/mlops.rst

 For more details on Flask, see COE 332
-`notes <https://coe-332-sp23.readthedocs.io/en/latest/unit04/intro_to_flask.html>`_ or the official `documentation <https://flask.palletsprojects.com/en/3.0.x/>`_.
+`notes <https://coe-332-sp25.readthedocs.io/en/latest/unit06/intro_to_flask.html>`_ or the official `documentation <https://flask.palletsprojects.com/en/3.0.x/>`_.

 .. note::

    The class Jupyter container image does not include the Flask package.
-If you want, you can install it with ``pip install Flask==3.1.0``
+You can install it with ``pip install Flask==3.1.2``

 Packaging the Inference Server with Docker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^